-By listening to understand, you have a more accurate picture of the challenges your team is facing.
+By listening to understand, you go beyond active listening to get a more accurate picture of the challenges your team is facing.
 You are better equipped to resolve conflict, and you increase your efficiency.

-Listening to understand is one of the 4 core behaviors in our Better Conversations Every Day™ program, available in a live-online option delivered by CCL experts or as a licensed program.
+Listening to understand is one of the 4 core behaviors in our Better Conversations Every Day™ program, available in a live online option delivered by our experts, or as a licensed program delivered by your team.

 5. Create connections.